dotnet/AspNetDocs/aspnet/web-api/overview/getting-started-with-aspnet-web-api/tutorial-your-first-web-api.md

 To get a list of products, send an HTTP GET request to &quot;/api/products&quot;.

 The jQuery [getJSON](http://api.jquery.com/jQuery.getJSON/) function sends an AJAX request.
-For response contains array of JSON objects.
+The response contains array of JSON objects.
 The `done` function specifies a callback that is called if the request succeeds.
 In the callback, we update the DOM with the product information.

 [!code-html[Main](tutorial-your-first-web-api/samples/sample4.html)]